websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/translating-web-content/manually-translating-web-content.md

 1. Enter your translation into the *Title*, *Description*, and *Content* fields.

-1. Click on *Publish* to create a new version of the web content or initiate a workflow, depending on your configuration.
+1. Click *Publish* to create a new version of the web content or initiate a workflow, depending on your configuration.

-   Alternatively, click on *Save as Draft* to save and publish your translation at a later time.
+   Alternatively, click *Save as Draft* to save and publish your translation at a later time.

 ## Integrating Translation with Custom Workflows